Porky Minch: Appearances

 Porky as he appears in Super Smash Bros.
 Brawl (left), using his design from Mother 3.
 He is visibly aged and utilizing a spider-like mecha.

 Porky appears in EarthBound as one of its main antagonists, called Pokey in English.
 He is initially a neighbor to the protagonist, Ness, joining him temporarily while searching for his brother, Picky.
 He separates from the team when they return with Picky, getting physically punished by his father for going out at night.
 Porky later appears along Ness' journey, revealing that he was now a minion of Giygas, the main villain of the game.
 He appears multiple times throughout the game trying to prevent Ness and his friends from defeating Giygas.
 He finally appears in the fight against Giygas in the past, operating a spider robot and battling Ness.
 After Giygas is defeated, Porky flees, and later leaves a note taunting Ness and challenging him to come find him.

 He appears once again in Mother 3, though he spends much of the game operating in the background.
 In Mother 3, an army known as the Pigmasks is wreaking chaos across the Nowhere Islands, modifying animals and killing people.
-One Chimera's attack kills the protagonist Lucas' mother, Hinawa, and causes his brother, Claus, to go missing, the Pigmasks take Claus away, and he is made into a mechanical Chimera to serve Porky.
+One Chimera's attack kills the protagonist Lucas' mother, Hinawa, and causes his brother, Claus, to go missing; the Pigmasks manage to locate Claus, who is made into a mechanical Chimera to serve Porky.

 Lucas and his friends are later invited to New Pork City by Porky, now known as its king, where they discover that the Nowhere Islands were established when people from the rest of the world fled to it, losing their memories in the process.
 Porky, having traveled through time, eventually discovers the island, and decides to play with it.
 Once they reach the top of the Empire Porky Building, they discover that Porky is actually extremely old and frail, explaining that his goal was to use Claus, one of the only two who could pull the needles, to awaken the Dark Dragon, killing everyone but the Dark Dragon and himself.
 They battle Porky, who eventually hides himself in the Absolutely Safe Capsule, ensuring that it would be impossible for him to die, but also impossible for him to exit.

 A pop-up shop themed after New Pork City in Mother 3 was set up, featuring merchandise themed after Porky, as well as other characters from the series.
 Porky also appeared in Super Smash Bros.
 Brawl, where he acts as a boss opponent.